jonalarson/vagrant-ansible-lab/README.md

 make deploy-dhcp-srvr
 ```

-Release and renew the DHCP on the dhcp client
+To verify the DHCP is working run the command below to release/renew DHCP on the dhcpclient

 ```bash
 make run-dhcpclient